highfidelity/hifi-docs-grav-content/02.create-and-explore/09.extras/04.midi/docs.md

 ![](novation.png)

-Sometimes this is accompanied by a second remote light designer using Midi in realtime!
+Sometimes this is accompanied by a second remote light designer using  in realtime!